 The Japanese economy maintained a mild upswing during the current fiscal year, on the back of the government's economic policy and Bank of Japan's monetary easing policy.
-Meanwhile, the future outlook for the economy remains uncertain, reflecting such factors as the issue concerning the United Kingdom's decision to leave the European Union and downside economic risks in emerging and resource-rich countries.
+Meanwhile, the future outlook for the economy remains uncertain, reflecting the effects of such factors as growing uncertainty in the global economy due to the change of the United States government, and fluctuations in the financial and capital markets.

-Concerning the industry surrounding the Group, the Communications Usage Trend Survey in 2015 by the Ministry of Internal Affairs and Communications found that the individual ownership percentage of smartphones in Japan as of December 31, 2015 was 53.1%, up 8.4 percentage points from the previous year, exceeding 50% for the first time as a result of its ongoing proliferation.
-In addition, according to the survey conducted by The Goldman Sachs Group, Inc., the world market for the VR (Virtual Reality) device, much anticipated as a next-generation device, and related services is expected to reach 80 billion dollars by 2025.
+Concerning the industry surrounding the Group, Smartphone Game Market in Japan: Key Research Findings 2016 by Yano Research Institute Ltd. shows that the smartphone game market in Japan is expected to reach 960 billion yen, or 101.6% on a year-to-year comparison, in fiscal year 2017, continuing stable growth.
+In addition, according to the survey conducted by The Goldman Sachs Group, Inc., the world market for the VR (Virtual Reality) hardware and software is expected to reach 59 billion dollars by 2025.

-For existing games for smartphones, the Group focused on improving the user's engagement with existing games, while for new games efforts were made to invest in and launch new products.
+For existing games for smartphones, the Group focused on improving the user's engagement with existing games, while for new games efforts were made to introduce new products.
 At the same time, the Group has been promoting its efforts on services for HMD (Head Mounted Display) devices that realize VR through a range of development tests.